 PLEASE NOTE: Applicants must attend all the Pre-Seminar Sessions stated in the course syllabus.
 Attendance at real-time interactive online sessions is mandatory.
 The sessions will be conducted in the morning Japan time and in the evening of the day prior for all Canadian locations.
 The course syllabus outlines the session dates and discussion topics for the course.

-15 February ~ 24th February 2013 conducted at the Nishinomiya Uegahara Campus of KGU (during Reading Week for Canadian students).
+17 February ~ 22 February 2014 conducted at the Nishinomiya Uegahara Campus of KGU (during Reading Week for Canadian students).
+Depart for Japan on 14 February and enter accommodation on 15 February.
+Depart for Canada on 23 February.

 The Global Career Seminar is a 3 credit course at KGU which is considered equivalent to a 3.0 unit course at Queen's University.
 The credits will be awarded by KGU and Queen's students can arrange to have the credits transferred to their Queen's degree program by applying for an International Letter of Permission (ILOP) through the International Programs Office (IPO).

-KGU will provide the participants with shared accommodation (without meals) at no charge during the Joint Sessions in Japan
+KGU will provide the participants with shared accommodation (without meals) at no charge during the program in Japan.

-Queen's University students will pay standard tuition fees to Queen's for the course in accordance with fees that are posted on the Office of the University Registar website for Winter Term 2013 courses.
-Please visit the fees section of the University Registrar's Office website for details ($190.20 per unit for domestic students).
-Students may decide to drop one of their 3.0 unit winter term courses in order to count the Global Career Seminar course as one of their winter term courses for the 2012-13 academic year.
+Queen's University students will pay standard tuition fees to Queen's for the course in accordance with fees that are posted on the Office of the University Registrar website for Winter Term 2014 courses.
+Please visit the fees section of the University Registrar's Office website for details ($195.90 per unit for domestic students).
+Students may decide to drop one of their 3.0 unit winter term courses in order to count the Global Career Seminar course as one of their winter term courses for the 2013-14 academic year.

-¥15,000 - this is an estimate; participants will be informed later of the final amount.
+¥30,000 - this is an estimate; participants will be informed later of the final amount.
 The program fees will be deducted from the ¥80,000 scholarship, or collected separately upon participants’ arrival at KGU.
-Students are responsible for their own travel insurance, meals and train tickets between their hotel and KGU (¥180 for a single ticket).
+Students are also responsible for their own travel insurance, meals and train tickets between their hotel and KGU (¥300 for a single ticket).